 Long-time readers here will recall that I have discussed the issue of metaphor and simile and their relation (if any) to hokku.
-I have pointed out that what readers — even presumably scholarly readers — find as metaphor in hokku is often generally the more prevalent practice of the principle of internal reflection, misinterpreted as metaphor.
-I have also said that though metaphor is not entirely absent from old hokku, the best verses did not use it.
+I have pointed out that what readers — even presumably scholarly readers — often interpret as metaphor in hokku is better understood — at least in hokku as I teach it — as the more prevalent practice of the principle of internal reflection.
+I have also said that though metaphor is not entirely absent from all old hokku, the best verses did not use it.

 There is a great deal to be said about metaphor and simile, which have a long history in English literature and have been so often used that they seem a poetic crutch for which the laboring poet automatically reaches when in difficulty, and from this sentence alone one can see how common their use has become; I have just used a metaphor myself.